On the generic part of the cohomology of Shimura varieties of abelian type: Introduction

 \subsection{Acknowledgement}

 We thank Liang Xiao for helpful discussions.
-Part of the work is done when X.Y. was visiting Stanford University, and he thank them for their hospitality.
+Part of the work was done when X.Y. was visiting Stanford University, and he thanks them for their hospitality.
 X.Z. is supported by NSF grant under DMS-2200940.